-From the second period (approximately 1894 – 97) date his realistic, clear eyed observations of the lives of prostitutes.
-For example Salon de la Rue des Moulins 1894-95 now in the Toulouse-Lautrec Museum in Albi, France, (the text of this site is only in French) or the Nude Standing Before a Mirror at the Metropolitan Museum in New York.
-Toulouse-Lautrec captures the subdued atmosphere of the end of the evening, when the entertainment is over, in his wonderful At the Moulin Rouge now in The Art Institute of Chicago; it too was possibly also painted here.
-The lively Cartoons for La Goulue’s Fairground Hut painted in 1895 in the Orsay Museum in Paris also date from this period.
+From the the mid 1890s date his realistic, clear eyed observations of the lives of prostitutes.
+For example Salon de la Rue des Moulins from 1894-95 now in the Toulouse-Lautrec Museum in Albi, France, (the text of this site is only in French) or the Nude Standing Before a Mirror at the Metropolitan Museum in New York.

 The following stop, point 11 the Cité des Fusains is optional.
 There is not much to see and involves a considerable drop.
 Even the artists who were used to walking about Montmartre probably would have complained about going down here.
 If your footsteps are still lively you can go, if not then you are excused for not following in the footsteps of the artists to this particular destination.

 For wheelchair users, please return to point 1 on disabled route